BlockDevsUnited/NFT-COURSE/README.md

 * This Course is community created, and we build as we go
 * Learning is Peer To Peer
 * This course is 100% Open source
-* Everyone who completes the course will get a BDU "NFT Developer" Certificate
+* Everyone who completes the course will get a BDU "NFT Developer" Certificate, which is a non-transferrable NFT.

 ### Schedule